10 questions about the 2021 Australian Open – Tickets, schedule, TV broadcasts, prize money

-However, women’s world No 1 Ashleigh Barty is, of course, an Australian, and she has been in her home country since the start of the pandemic – opting out of travelling to either Europe or the US for any events – so she is likely to be the first name on the schedule.
+WTA world No 1 Ashleigh Barty may have an advantage, then, as she’s been in her home country of Australia since the start of the pandemic — opting out of travelling to either Europe or the US for any events.

 How can I get tickets?